Matoran/DevRank/README.md

 2. We delete existing `CODES_IN` relations
 3. We create all `KNOWS` relations
 4. We create all `CODES_IN` relations
-5. We compute the pagerank for all users.
+5. We compute the centrality for all users.
+6. We compute the communities with *Strongly Connected Components*

 The relations are deleted here before recreating them because they are build by adding to existing relations, so if they already exist before starting, the results wouldn't be consistent.